 As the U.S. monetary and financial system matured, this arrangement became cumbersome.
 In 1863, Congress passed the National Currency Act (also known as the National Bank Act), thus establishing the National Bank system.
 Each National Bank was chartered by the Federal government, via the Office of the Comptroller of the Currency (which still exists).
 To assure financial reliability, National Banks were monitored and regulated, including reserve requirements (a required portion of assets that consisted of base money).
-All National Banks at par (without a discount).
+All National Banks were also required to accept the banknotes of other National Banks at par (without a discount).
 This effectively made all dollar banknotes worth a dollar, standardizing the currency.
 In 1865, a tax was imposed on banknote issuance by banks that were not a part of the National Bank system, effectively eliminating banknote issuance by non-member banks.